hcs42/heapkeeper-old/doc/heapmanip_explained.rst

 a post's heapid yields a list of the heapids of the children of that post.
 Posts without parents are assigned to None.

-TODO It is still to be determined whether Heapmanipulator would benefit from a more explicit representation of the thread structure.
+TODO It is still to be determined whether Heapkeeper would benefit from a more explicit representation of the thread structure.

 Cycles are dangerous to this system.
 Some functions are written in a